 Excessive exposure to the computer screen in a few sensitive individuals may cause screen dermatitis.

 Here, the skin cells tend to suffer due to consistent exposure towards electromagnetic fields and light.

 It will be useful to do some thorough research on the potential effects that computers have over skin in its very early stages.

-One more aspect to understand is that LCD screens although don’t emit UV radiation, are known to emit LED light.
+One more aspect to understand is that LCD screens although don’t emit UV light radiation, are known to emit LED light.

-Such light is associated with damage to the eyes.
+Such light is associated with eye damage.

 Researchers have also stated that damage may be caused by radiation at higher levels present in blue light band.